Mortgage declined on affordability

 Use our mortgage calculator to find out how much you can borrow based on these income multipliers.

-You could have too many outgoings
+You have too many outgoings

 When conducting affordability checks, mortgage lenders will consider your ratio of debt to income.
 This is your net income minus your fixed outgoings.
 The lender can then see how much money you have left after meeting your financial obligations.